6,13,20,27 September 2022

 Those of you who are familiar with his work will know that his style is casual and participative, his processes are robust and learnable, and his documentation is clear, readable and practical.
 His workshops are characterised by an integration of theory and practice.
 He gives equal emphasis to the development of skills and understanding.
 The processes and models he helps others learn are those which he makes use of in his own work, refined through his many decades of experience.

-The fee for the full program of five webinars is $550.00 payable in advance.
-An early bird rate of $440 is available for fees received 4 weeks before the first webinar.
+The fee for the full program of four webinars is $550.00 ($500 + GST) payable in advance.
+An early bird rate of $440 is available for fees received 21 days before the first webinar.
 All prices are in Australian dollars and include GST.
 For participants attending in a team, the fee is $440 per person ($330 early bird).

 A limited number of half-price bursaries may be available for those genuinely unable to pay the full fee, or other arrangements may be possible.

 We are keen to encourage attendance of more than one person from an organisation.
 It enhances learning and application.
-We will therefore provide generous discounts or free team coaching sessions for teams of two or more participants attending from the same organisation.
-Ring Bob or Camilla on 07 3378 5365 to discuss possibilities.
+In addition to team discounts we may also offer free team coaching sessions for teams of two or more participants attending from the same organisation.
+Ring Bob on 0418 759 496 to discuss possibilities.

 Negotiate your own in-house workshop or webinar program